POTS and seizures: Connection, symptoms & management

 • After the episode: Seizures may cause a prolonged recovery period, known as the post-ictal state, which includes confusion, drowsiness, or headache lasting more than 10 minutes

-• Movements: A faint may include brief stiffening or small jerks (myoclonus or tonic movements), but full-body convulsions and prolonged post-event confusion are more typical of seizures.
+• Movements: Fainting may include brief stiffening or small jerks (myoclonus or tonic movements), but full-body convulsions and prolonged post-event confusion are more typical of seizures.

 {{pro-tip-1}}

-Some symptoms may appear in either condition, even though the causes are different.
+Some symptoms can appear in either condition.
 People sometimes report:

 • Dizziness or light-headedness